 Change direction in selected text

-In selected text written right to left: In an app on your Mac, Control-click the selection, choose Writing Direction from the shortcut menu, then choose a command.
-For Default, the direction is set to that of the paragraph in which the text appears.
+In an app on your Mac, Control-click the selection, choose Writing Direction (or Selection Direction) from the shortcut menu, then choose a command.
+If you choose Default, the direction of the selected text is set to match the direction of the paragraph in which it appears.

 For example, if you’re using an English input source but you begin a sentence with a Hebrew character, the text is displayed incorrectly as: